[HISTORY: Adopted by the Town Board of the Town of Mamaroneck 12-7-1988 by L.L. No. 8-1988. Amendments noted where applicable.]

 A description of the machine to be covered by the license, mechanical features, the name of the manufacturer and the name of the game.

-The application for a license hereunder shall be made out in four copies, one copy to be referred to the Police Chief, one copy to the Director of Building Code Enforcement and Land Use Administration, one copy to the New York Board of Fire Underwriters or other qualified inspection agency approved by the Town and one copy to be maintained by the Clerk.
+The application for a license hereunder shall be made out in four copies, one copy to be referred to the Police Chief, one copy to the Building Inspector or the Director of Building Code Enforcement and Land Use Administration, one copy to the New York Board of Fire Underwriters or other qualified inspection agency approved by the Town and one copy to be maintained by the Clerk.

 The Police Chief shall investigate the applicant proposing to operate such machine and ascertain if the applicant has a record of criminal convictions and shall either approve or disapprove the application if, in his opinion, the criminal history of an applicant warrants a denial of the application, in the interests of the public health, safety and welfare.